Germany honors soldiers who fought in Afghanistan mission | DW | 13.10.2021

 The president's speech put great emphasis on the fact that "the soldiers of the Bundeswehr are our fellow citizens, our neighbors, our friends.
 They are citizens in uniform — and the stories of the Bundeswehr are our stories.
 They deserve to be heard."

-Steinmeier also spoke of the hard questions Germany must ask itself in a changing world.
-He was clear about the fact that this is no time to shrink from responsibility internationally but underscored the need for "honest" realism "when it comes to defining what the country must and can in fact do."
+Steinmeier also spoke of the hard questions that Germany must ask itself in a changing world.
+He was clear about the fact that this is no time to shrink from responsibility internationally but underscored the need for "honest" realism "when it comes to defining what the country must and can, in fact, do."

 After lamenting the fact that Germany failed to meet its larger political aim of establishing a stable Afghanistan, the president called for "more honest, clever and stronger foreign and security policy" in the future.